Arsinia/GI_LoadscreenRandomizer/README.md

 #### Options
 You can configure the resolution of the pictures by editing config.txt.
 Set the first two numbers to the width and height of your monitor and it'll resize the outputs automatically for you.
 When you change the resolution, you will need to delete all files in "OutputLoadingScreens" to force it to use the new size.

-You can toggle showing the loading bar, region icons, and display text in the LSMod.ini file.
+You can toggle showing the loading UI in the LSMod.ini file.
 Open it in a text editor and set the first 3 options to whatever you want (0 to show, 1 to skip).

 #### Required Files
 Most mods you download will have all of the files needed present.
 Also if you download from the releases, all of the files will be present.
 If you want to make sure, you need [texconv.exe](https://github.com/Microsoft/DirectXTex/wiki/Texconv), the LSMod.ini file, and config.txt in the same folder as the main executable.